mavryk-network/mavryk-protocol/docs/alpha/smart_rollups.rst

 published during a given commitment period, and applied on the state of a parent commitment, led to a given new state by performing a given number of execution steps of the PVM.
 Execution steps are called **ticks** in Smart Rollups terminology.

-A commitment must be
-published on the Layer 1 any time after each commitment period, to have the rollup progress.
-A new commitment period starts right after the previous commitment period, no matter if commitments were published or not for the previous commitment period(s).
-For example, if an operator rollup node stops running for one day long, when it comes back, it will be able to resume publishing commitments for the passed periods, in chronological order.
-Indeed, a commitment is always based on a parent commitment (except for the genesis commitment that is automatically published at origination time), so publishing a commitment fails if the parent commitment has not yet been published.
+A commitment must be published on the Layer 1 after each commitment period to have the rollup progress.
+A commitment is always based on a parent commitment (except for the genesis commitment that is automatically published at origination time).

 Since the PVM is deterministic and the inputs are completely determined by the Layer 1 rollups inbox and the reveal channel, there